-Equity is the condition of fair and just inclusion into a society in which all have full and equal access to opportunities, power, participation and resources.
-Equity will exist when all have avenues to safe, healthy, productive, and fulfilling lives.
+Equity is the condition of fair and just inclusion into a society.
+Equity will exist when those who have been most marginalized have equal access to opportunities, power, participation and resources and all have avenues to safe, healthy, productive, and fulfilling lives.
 It requires restructuring deeply entrenched systems of privilege and oppression that have led to the uneven distribution of benefits and burdens over multiple generations.
 Society will be stronger when the promise in all of us is actualized.

 With inspiration from: Policy Link, King County Office of Equity and Social Justice

 The policy agenda is made up of six different goals that, if achieved, will lead to greater equity across our region.
 If realized, this is what the Metro Boston region will look like in 2023:

 We have inclusive, diverse communities where everyone can afford to live and thrive.